chinonso810/alx-low_level_programming/0x00-hello_world/README.md

 	The C file name will be saved in the variable $CFILE The output file should be named the same as the C file, but with the extension .s instead of .c .

+	3 -The file 3-name contains a script that compiles a C file and creates 	an executable named cisfun.
+	The C file name will be saved in the variable $CFILE